Content Map Terms

 1. Back to sleep

-• Place your baby on his or her back for every sleep.
+• Place your baby on their back for every sleep.

 • When your baby begins to roll over, that's OK.
-There's is no need to return your baby to his or her back during the sleep.
+There's is no need to return your baby to their back during the sleep.

 2. Firm sleep surface that is free of hazards